swyxio/swyxdotio/content/writing/technical/documentation-levels.md

 ## Levels

 I also like [Brian Chesky's idea of growing customer experience by hotel analogy](https://mastersofscale.com/brian-chesky-handcrafted/).
-If a 1 star hotel is just a bed, a 4 star hotel has a pool, and 5 star hotel has a spa and concierge, etc. What is a 6 star hotel?
+If a 1 star hotel is just a bed, a 3 star hotel has a gym, 4 star has a pool, and 5 star hotel has dining, spa and concierge, etc. What is a 6 star hotel?
 10 star? and so on.

 So let's split up those features above by levels - and pair the levels with where the project is.
 Every level includes the prior level.